Keep Your Learning Abled Kid ON TRACK with Hi Lo Books.

 **Sopris West Educational Services – Seeks to impact the education of children and youth, particularly those at risk for school failure, by providing educators and parents with practical, affordable, and theoretically sound products, programs, and professional services that promote safe, civil, and achieving environments.
 Their products, Language! and Rewards, are highly recommended for remediation of true dyslexia and reading comprehension difficulties respectively.

-**Recorded Books – Huge selection of complete, unabridged books on tape which allow you to provide a multisensory approach to reading which is particularly beneficial to struggling readers.
+**Recorded Books – Huge selection of complete, unabridged books on tape.
+They allow you to provide a multisensory approach to reading which is particularly beneficial to struggling readers.
 The recorded books can be used to provide critical content knowledge when a student is overwhelmed by too much reading or struggles to read high level material, yet comprehends advanced content.
+These aren’t “hi lo books”, but they are accessible books.